---

 ## Define a destination

 In most cases, you’ll want to send and store data after the task has transformed it.
-The destination could be a separate InfluxDB measurement or bucket.

-The example below uses [`to()`](/flux/v0/stdlib/universe/to) to write the transformed data back to another InfluxDB bucket:
+The example below uses [`to()`](/flux/v0/stdlib/universe/to)to write the transformed data back to another InfluxDB bucket:

 ```js